-CDC Health Game Jam 2013: Watch the 5 minute pitch.
+CDC Health Game Jam 2013: Watch the 5 minute project presentation and pitch.

 According to the Entertainment Software Association, games are played by 58% of Americans—by both genders and by a wide age range.
 Positive health outcomes from the use of computer games are documented.
 Game Jams are a proven way to bring game developers together to address a specific theme in a competitive, yet collaborative atmosphere, constrained by both a deadline and a confined location (i.e., single venue and 48-hour duration).